 I mean, when you think about a subject you have in mind for your fledgling business, what gives you a warm and fuzzy feeling inside?

 When you wake in the morning, instead of feeling heavy about the day ahead, what would give you real pleasure to know you’re going to work on?
 Because, let me be honest here, it is work.
 It doesn’t often feel like it, but it is.
 After all…

 Look around you.
 What books do you have?
 Which magazines do you subscribe to?
 What genre of movies or music do you enjoy?
 Which places have you visited and what was it about them that you loved?
 What do you do in your free time?
 What makes you laugh?
 What makes you feel good about yourself?

-All those things can give you clues as to what your perfect niche might be.
+All those things can give you clues as to how to choose a niche that is right for you.

 Nothing springing to mind?
 Try this.

 Think back to your childhood.
 (It doesn’t matter how long ago it was!)
 What do you remember doing that made you smile?
 What gave you real pleasure?
 What goals did you have then that you gave up on?

 As children, we are free to indulge our excitement.
 If we enjoy rollerskating, we do it.
 If we revel in reading, we read.